SACHSTech/Lesson-Javadocs-and-Exceptions/README.md

-# Lesson 4: Javadocs and Exceptions
+# Javadocs, Errors, and Exceptions
 This lesson introduces two important skills that help you write clearer and more reliable programs:

 - documenting methods using Javadocs